 12. Black coating on the tongue

-If you wake up with a black coating on your tongue, but is otherwise normal, and if you took Pepto Bismol or a similar product due to having an upset stomach the night before, then such a symptom is to be expected.
+If you wake up with a black coating on your tongue but it is otherwise normal, and if you took Pepto Bismol or a similar product due to having an upset stomach the night before, then such a symptom is to be expected.

 According to the MSD Manual, all you need to do is remove the coating by using a tongue scraper or a toothbrush.
 Chances are your tongue will be back to normal afterward.
 However, if you still have this discoloration and it stays, it could be a sign of more serious issues such as oral cancer, but you will need to see your doctor to make that determination.